 The model lacks limitation on vehicle and staff resources as well as limits on how many trains that can actually meet in any one location.
 These are serious limitations in practice and essential for this kind of technique to be useful in solving real life problems.
-There is as far as we can see nothing in our model that would not extend naturally to this more complex domain.
-We address the issues of track limitations and vehicle allocation in a current project.
+There is as far as we can see nothing in our model that would not extend naturally to this more complex domain but we have not yet seriously addressed these issues.

 In practice it will probably also be both possible and necessary to subdivide the complete problem into several smaller and relatively independent sub-problems.
 For larger realistic problems such as producing schematic schedules several months in advance problem subdivision is most likely the only possible approach.
-The standard way to do this is to subdivide the problem into that of producing several weekly and daily schedules and to do detailed scheduling for separate geographic regions given non-local constraints on e.g. interregional trains.
-This aspect is also addressed in the current project.
+The standard way to do this is to subdivide the problem into that of producing several weekly and daily schedules and to do detailed scheduling for separate geographic regions given non local constraints only on e.g. interregional trains.